 The best mobile network booster apps for Android

 GlassWire is a useful networking tool.
 It shows your device’s connection and all of the data it both sends and receives.
 This is useful for folks with slow data speeds but decent signal strength because it can help root out apps that are abusing your data behind closed doors.
 It won’t help diagnose actual signal strength problems, but if something is popping off and using constant data, it’ll definitely manifest as slower speeds and inconsistent connections.
 We recommend starting here, and the free version lets you view the data usage of all of your apps.

 Price: Free / $2.99

 There are several IP Tools apps on the Play Store, but we chose this one for its cheap price tag and relatively good functionality.
-The app has a bunch of functions including a port scanner, WiFi scanner, a DNS lookup, an IP-host converter, and more.
-This is a bit more hardware than your general networking tools on mobile but it can provide good insights as to why your signal isn’t performing as well as it should (on WiFi at least).
+The app has a bunch of functions, including a port scanner, Wi-Fi scanner, a DNS lookup, an IP-host converter, and more.
+This is a bit more hardware than your general networking tools on mobile, but it can provide good insights into why your signal isn’t performing as well as it should (on Wi-Fi, at least).
 The pro version is a single $2.99 in-app purchase.

 Network Cell Info

 Price: Free / $1.49

 Network Cell Info helps you find the nearest cell towers.
 The bad signal comes from a variety of factors.
 One of which may just be the distance from a tower.
 An app like this shows you where the towers are to see how far you are away.
 It should work on both GSM and CDMA carriers, and it supports dual-SIM as well.
 Some other features include signal measurements and a crowd-sourced signal finder.
 The pro version is $1.49, and you need to unlock some of the features.